Tufts $100k New Ventures Competition

 How do I claim my prize?

 Winners should contact Carol Denning at the Derby Entrepreneurship Center to claim their prize.
-Winners must claim their prize within 6 months of the competition.
-If a team is unable to collect within 6 months of the competition, a formal request for an extension must be approved.
+Winners must claim their prize by June 1 of the year following the competition.
+If a team is unable to collect by this date, a formal request for an extension must be approved.
 Approval will be on a case by case basis.

 Do I need to incorporate in order to collect my prize?